Get your patients actively involved in their healthcare experience with Bridge’s HIPAA compliant scheduling solution.

 This material is intended for general information purposes only and does not constitute legal advice.
 The reader should consult legal counsel prior to implementing any HIPAA communication policy or technology (HIPAA secure messaging, HIPAA compliant email, HIPAA compliant SMS).

-This is the second part of our three-part series discussing the Security Rule section of HIPAA in healthcare application development.
+This is the second part of our three-part series discussing the Security Rule section of HIPAA compliant messaging in healthcare application development.
 Here, we’ll go over what needs to be audited and what is considered an appropriate level of auditing.
 Our previous post on user authentication decodes the Security Rule as it applies to patient portal and mHealth app development, specifically with regard to user authentication.
 The next post will discuss relevant issues related to data transfer.

 What needs to be audited?